 WARNING: Although we use a virus-checker on the Internet Access computer, this will not completely protect you from the chance of getting a virus.
 Software downloaded from the Internet may contain a virus and you need to have virus-checking software on your computer.
 The High Level Municipal Library is not responsible for damage to a patron’s disk or computer, or for any loss, damage, or liability that may occur from patron use of the Library’s computers.

 Printing is available.
-The user will be reasonable for all printing generated as a result of their activities.
+The user will be responsible for all printing generated because of their activities.

 You may not be able to always go to the places on the Internet you may want to visit.
 There are many reasons, among them:

-There are too many Internet visitors and the host computer has closed or limited access from the “outside world”
+There are too many Internet visitors, and the host computer has closed or limited access from the “outside world”

-The database or resource is licensed to a particular institution, in which case you need to be affiliated with the institution in order to get access
+The database or resource is licensed to a particular institution, in which case you need to be affiliated with the institution to get access

 The host computer has changed its address or has closed down